nevermined-io/docs-legacy/docs/architecture/integrations/aave/nft-collateral-agreement.md

 ## Price discovery

 Assets price discovery is a complex topic **out of the scope of this integration**.
 The focus of this specific integration is to allow NFT owners (ERC-721) to use them as collateral for their loans.
+The support of ERC-1155 will be evaluated in further phases.

 The process of negotiating between Lenders and Borrowers can be done via marketplace (see [nftfi](https://www.nftfi.com/)).
 One of the key factors in setting up a credit collateralized by an asset is how to establish that asset price.
 Depending on the use case there are different options: